hugsy/gef/docs/commands/set-permission.md

 gef➤ mprotect 0xfffdd000
 ```

-Et voilà ! `gef` will use the memory runtime information to correctly adjust
+Et voilà!
+GEF will use the memory runtime information to correctly adjust the
-the protection of the entire section.
+permissions of the entire section.

 ![mprotect-after](https://i.imgur.com/9MvyQi8.png)